Conveyancing: Australia

 Most privately owned land in Australia is now regulated under the Torrens system of land registration, introduced between 1857 and 1875.
 Some parcels of land are still unregistered and commonly referred to as general law land.
 Property law in Australia is derived from English common law.

 Conveyancing in Australia (also called a transfer) is usually carried out by a solicitor or a licensed conveyancer.
 Kits are available for the buyer to complete the process themselves, but due to the complexity of varying state and council laws and processes, this is usually not recommended.

 Queensland and New South Wales have a 5 days "cooling off" period for residential contracts.
-Victoria has a 3 business day cooling off period on private sales and South Australia has 2 days.
+Victoria has a 3 business day coooling off period on private sales and South Australia has 2 days.
 During this time the purchaser may reconsider the purchase and, if they so wish, cancel the contract, in which case the purchaser may be legally bound to pay 0.25% of the purchasing price to the seller (0.2% in Victoria).
 Not all contracts have a cooling off period such as when the property is purchased at auction or if the purchaser expedites the process.

 A common conveyance by a solicitor or a licensed conveyancer usually takes 4 to 6 weeks.
 Most firms offer fixed price services which normally include costs for searches, legal advice and other outlays.
 In most states and territories a typical conveyance includes, but is not limited to, the following: